aaronm7n/Messenger_App/README.md

 ##### Contributions:

+###### Sprint 1

 1. Jonathan Pieroni, x hours, contributed in xxx
 2. Daniel Lambert,   x hours, contributed in xxx
 3. Joseph Johnson,   5 hours, contributed in reasearch of Angular and React, pushed changes to READ.ME
 4. Aaron McClellan,  6 hours, contributed in Socket.io and vue.js research, Modify README.md to meet assignment 1 requirments

+###### Sprint 1

+1. Jonathan Pieroni, x hourse, contributed in xxx
+1. Daniel Lambert, x hourse, contributed in xxx
+1. Joseph Johnson, 18 hourse, contributed in Javascript CSS and Pug for the following: Login, Logout, Protected Page.
+Assisted in CSS for all pages.
+Implementation, Overview, and minor edits accross the README file.
+Assisted in formating of presentation.
+1. Aaron McClellan, x hourse, contributed in xxx

 ##### Sprint Retrospective

+###### Sprint 1

 | Good     |   Could have been better    |  How to improve?  |
 |----------|:---------------------------:|------------------:|